qly14/Sponge_MitM_Linear_Cancellation/README.md

 # Sponge_MitM_Revisited
 The different folders are:
-- `Supplementary Material`: one collision experiment on round-reduced Ascon-XOF.
-- `keccak-mitm-collision-512`: the code to search for MitM collision attacks on Keccak-512.
-- `keccak-mitm-preimage-512`: the code to search for MitM preimage attacks on Keccak-512.
+- `keccak-mitm-preimage-512-multi`: the code to search for MitM preimage attacks on Keccak-512.
-- `Keccak-mitm-preimage-384`: the code to search for MitM preimage attacks on Keccak-384.
+- `Keccak-mitm-preimage-384-multi`: the code to search for MitM preimage attacks on Keccak-384.
 - `newlibs`: the libraries used by the different tools.